kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

-   For ease of interpretation, we illustrate the posterior distribution with respect to the (mean,cv)-parametrization of the family of Gamma distributions, instead of the more standard (shape,rate)-parametrization.
+   For ease of interpretation, we illustrate the posterior distribution with respect to the (mean,cv)-parametrization of the family of Gamma distributions, instead of the more standard (shape,rate)-parametrization, though the latter is the one used during computations.

 *  __output-change-point-3-panel-Italy.png__